 Tribunals listen to both sides of a disagreement before they reach a final decision.

-Note: You might also consider an alternative dispute resolution before making an appeal to the tax tribunal.
+Note: You might also consider using an alternative dispute resolution (ADR) before making a tax tribunal appeal.

 An appeal to the First-tier Tribunal gets heard in the 'Tax Chamber'.
 The types of decisions these appeals apply to include:

-Note: You must make an appeal within the specified time limit.
-Your decision letter states the date of the deadline.
+Note: You must make any appeal to the First Tier Tax Tribunal within the specified time limit (as stated on the decision letter).
 A different system deals with appeals on decisions about Council Tax and Tax Credits.

 Note: There is no need to pay upfront for appeals that relate to a tax penalty.

 What happens if you consider your goods got taken (seized) without justification?
 In this case you must ask HMRC or UK Border Force to take the case to a magistrates' court.

 This procedure is otherwise referred to as 'starting condemnation proceedings'.